jash-1-th/projectreview/README.md

 1	Great job
 1	excellent
 1	Its give various opportunities and exposure
-0	This is really a good thing that events happen in our university regularly but they must be announced early so that every student can prepare themselves for participation because sometimes we get to know about most of the events when they have already been conducted.
-So announcement must be there.
+0	This is really a good thing that events happen in our university regularly but they must be announced early so that every student can prepare themselves for participation
-1	Good.
-1	Good
-1	Goo